metaplex-foundation/docs/docs/01-programs/02-candy-machine/03-managing-candy-machines.md

 The item settings of a Candy Machine can also be updated but there are some limitations.

 - The **Items Available** attribute cannot be updated when using **Config Line Settings**.
-- The items settings cannot be updated such that we are swapping between **Config Line Settings** and **Hidden Settings**.
+- The item settings cannot be updated such that we are swapping between **Config Line Settings** and **Hidden Settings**.
 However, if we’re not swapping the modes, the properties inside these settings can be updated.
 - Once the first NFT has been minted, these settings can no longer be updated.

 <Accordion>